ka-patel/finance-quote/README.md

 This repo includes updates that also adds personally developed modules for retriving prices for securities and for currency conversion.

-For retrieving prices, GenericExecutor and YahooChart are available and for currency conversion BankOfItaly and FXRatesAPI modules.
+For retrieving prices, GenericExecutor and YahooChart are available, for currency conversion BankOfItaly and FXRatesAPI modules, and AlpacaCrypto for crypto currency pricing.
+Note that AlpacaCrypto crypto module currently can retrieve pricing against USD only, thus need to specify symbol in following format:

+        <CRYPTO_SYMBOL>/USD

 GenericExecutor module is technically a bridge between GNUCash and OS via Finance::Quote.
 This module will invoke an executor at the operating system